apd1995/deseq2_pipeline/README.md

     --run-name tahoe
 ```

 (Highly recommended!)
 Test on a subset first with additional `--n-sample 50`.
 This would take a random sample of 50 perturbations and return results on that.
-Note the time it takes to run, and then accordingly experiment with `n-threads` and `n-workers`. `n-threads` decides the number of threads for pseudobulking (in Python), while `n-workers-r` decides parallelization in R for actual DESeq2 implementation.
+Note the time it takes to run, and then accordingly experiment with `n-threads` and `n-workers-r`. `n-threads` decides the number of threads for pseudobulking (in Python), while `n-workers-r` decides parallelization in R for actual DESeq2 implementation.

 ### Python API